How to avoid International Wire Transfer Fees & Intermediary Bank Fees 2024

 This guide runs through the fees to look out for when sending an international bank transfer, including a comparison of some major US banks against a couple specialist services.
 Picking a specialist like Wise, WorldRemit or XE can be a smart way to avoid some of the costs involved with sending money overseas with a bank – and may mean your money arrives faster too.

-How much is an international bank transfer?
+How much does an international money transfer cost?
 A Comparison

 *Fees and rates correct at time of research – 22nd February 2023